The Slow Carb Diet - How to Lose Weight On Tim Ferris’s Diet

 This mindset led to the eventual culmination of his books and diet plan.

-One of the best things about Tim’s diet is that he approaches it in a more holistic manner than some other diet plans.
+One of the best things about Tim’s diet is that he approaches it more holistically than some other diet plans.
 He believes that 3 separate factors need to be brought into balance before the diet can be considered effective:

 Individually, these separate things can be useful for losing weight and improving overall health.
-However, when combined together, they provide a surefire method for anyone to boost their health and shed extra pounds.
+However, when combined, they provide a surefire method for anyone to boost their health and shed extra pounds.

-There are five basic rules that you should follow if you’re on the slow carb diet.
+There are five basic rules that you should follow if you’re on the slow carbs diet.
 These rules are:

 This is generally a good rule to follow for anyone hoping to improve their overall health.
 White foods – most of which are processed, aside from a few vegetables like potatoes (which are still high in carbs and should be avoided) are usually rich in carbs.
 Things made from flour, like pasta, bread, and cereal should be avoided at all costs.

 Tim recommends that you look through the allowed foods and build a meal plan that adheres to these rules.
 Then, you should follow this meal plan, eating the same meals every day.